anamikagupta17/Django/readme.txt

 project deployment

-collect all installed packages :  pip freeze >req.txt (store in any file) create a STATIC_ROOT =base_dir/'static' : any folder for static files zip you project go to anywhere python site and upload it create viretual env : mkvirtualevn myvutrualenvname --python-/usr/bin/python3.7 (your version in which project created)
+collect all installed packages :  pip freeze >req.txt (store in any file) create a STATIC_ROOT =base_dir/'static' : any folder for static files in settings.py zip you project go to anywhere python site and upload it create viretual env : mkvirtualevn myvutrualenvname --python-/usr/bin/python3.7 (your version in which project created)